WICG/view-transitions/explainer.md

 * The target element must have paint containment (contain:paint) to ensure the element is the containing block for all positioned descendents and generates a stacking context.
 * The target element must disallow fragmentation (break-inside:avoid).
-* A new cached-element() function is introduced to refer to the saved output of the element() function in step 3) of the design.
+* A new cached-element() function is introduced to refer to the saved output of the element() function in step 3 of the design.
 * Nested shared elements are omitted from the output of element() function.
+* Elements captured using element() and displayed via pseudo-elements during the transition are not painted in the regular DOM.
 * The special cases when running the element() function on the html element are :
     * The natural size for the generated image is the visual viewport bounds.
     * When creating the image, the element is drawn on a canvas with the background color of the document.